 Fathom Step-By-Step Tutorial—How to Convert a Mesh or Scan Data Into a Workable T-Spline

-In this tutorial, Fathom Research Associate Sebastian Morales walks you through the process step by step—preparation, gap fixes, mesh export, Quads selection, T-spline body selection and conversion.
-Software needed?
-Fusion 360, ReMake (formerly Memento).
-Both available from Autodesk.
+In this tutorial, Fathom Research Associate, Sebastian Morales, walks you through the process step by step—preparation, gap fixes, mesh export, Quads selection, T-spline body selection and conversion for the purpose of 3D printing a prototype.

 Open ReMake and import your mesh.
 This example features a mesh of more than two million triangles, a scan by Bernard Brits on GrabCad.
 We chose something with complex geometries to really test this workflow and this scan has a high degree of intricacy.